Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 Living in El Paso

-Are you moving to El Paso, TX?
-Find out what it is like to live in El Paso!
+Are you considering moving to El Paso, TX?
+Keep reading to find out what it is like to live in El Paso!

-Known for its amazing Tex-Mex cuisine, fantastic sunny weather, affordable housing, and great quality of life, it is no wonder why El Paso is such a good place to live.
-If you have decided to move to El Paso, then you have come to the right place.
-While moving, in general, is often stressful and overwhelming, this guide was created to help your big move to Texas go as smoothly as possible.
-Without further ado, Read on to learn more about the 10 Things to Know BEFORE Moving to El Paso, Texas!
+If you decide to move to El Paso, Texas, you have come to the right place.
+While driving, in general, is often stressful and overwhelming, this guide was created to help your big move to Texas go as smoothly as possible.

 El Paso is a border city.

-El Paso is found right on the Mexican border and alongside the Rio Grande.
-Only minutes away from the Mexico city of Ciudad Juarez, taking a day trip outside of the country could not be any easier.
+El Paso is located on the Mexican border and alongside the Rio Grande.
+Only minutes away from the Mexico city of Ciudad Juarez, taking a day trip outside the country could be a lot of work.
 Home to many fabulous beaches and historical sites, experience Mexican culture just minutes away from home.
-While living in a border city may have cons and bad stereotypes, El Paso is actually ranked as one of the safest cities in the United States.
-In fact, the city is consistently praised for its low crime rate and low levels of violence.
-Many Americans can be seen traveling from El Paso to Cuidad Juarez regularly.

 A picture of downtown El Paso from the dessert area